🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Materials To Try

-This style feels calm and organic — an ideal match if you love simple, uplifting spaces.
+This style feels calm and organic, an ideal match if you love simple, uplifting spaces.
+It also pairs naturally with the relaxed mood in these boho patio decor ideas if you want a softer outdoor feel.

 12. Built-In Fire Feature

-Combine water and fire elements for a stunning sensory effect.
-A built-in fire strip beside your Jacuzzi instantly transforms the mood.
+Combine water and fire elements for a striking sensory effect.
+A built-in fire strip beside your jacuzzi instantly shifts the whole mood.

 Decorating Details